bsarsgard/GodotFirebaseWiki/Firestore.md

 Firebase.Firestore.query(FirestoreQuery.new()) -> FirestoreTask
 ```

-The following query some documents from a collection based on the value of a field.
+The following query retrieves some documents from a collection based on the value of a field.

 ```gdscript